-There's something very special and particularly moving about singing at the graveside.
-It also seems to be a growing trend; we’ve sung at 5 gravesides this year alone, and with more enquiries in the pipeline too.
+There’s something very special and particularly moving about singing at the graveside.
+It also seems to be a growing trend; there’s been more call for a graveside singer this year than previous, and with more enquiries in the pipeline too.

 Without sounding too grand about it, singing at the final resting place for the person we’ve learned about during the funeral service feels like an honour.
 We’ve been with the family through the process of choosing funeral music, singing under an open sky (whatever the weather) feels like a natural end to our involvement.